thegamecracks/theticketbot/README.md

 ## Customization

 There are various settings that can be customized for each inbox.
-Before you can use the below commands, you must first select an inbox, i.e. the message that has the Create Ticket button.
+When you use the below commands, you will be prompted to select the message of the inbox that you want to change, i.e. the message that has the Create Ticket button.

 - `/inbox staff add <staff>`